Call Today: (385) 758-1920 / Fax: (385) 758-1921

 With hotter temperatures it is easier to get dehydrated.

-The main reason dehydration occurs is the lack of water intake into your body.
+The main reason dehydration occurs is the lack of water intake in your body.
 Here are some of the early signs of dehydration according to Medical News Today: thirst, darker urine, and decreased urine production.
-As dehydration continues more sever symptoms like: dry mouth, lethargy, weakness in muscles, headache, and dizziness.
-The more severe symptoms include: lack of sweating, sunken eyes, shriveled and dry skin, low blood pressure, increased heart rate, fever, delirium, unconsciousness.
+As dehydration continues more severe symptoms like: dry mouth, lethargy, weakness in muscles, headache, and dizziness.
+The more severe symptoms include lack of sweating, sunken eyes, shriveled and dry skin, low blood pressure, increased heart rate, fever, delirium, and unconsciousness.

 According to Medical News Today: